 Rearrange my daughter-in-law’s house.

 Clearly the coffee mugs should be stored in the cabinet over the coffee maker.
 Any idiot can see that.
 But it’s not my kitchen, so I don’t get to decide where the coffee mugs go.
+In fact, my only job is to keep my grubby hands to myself.
 If you see me reorganizing my daughter-in-law’s kitchen, or any other room in her house, for the love of all things holy, punch me.
 Hard.

 Fold my daughter-in-law’s laundry without her permission.